Robmanpacman/Movie-Anaylsis/readme.md

 Which movie made the most money?
 ![image](MovieMostGross.png)<br>

-Which movies released in 2010-2020 made the most money?
+Which movies released in 2010-2020 made the most money?<br>
 ![image](GrossAmount2010.png)